Desmond Richardson

-Desmond Richardson is an American dancer, co-founder, and co-artistic director of Complexions Contemporary Ballet.
+Desmond Richardson is an American dancer, actor and co-founder, and co-artistic director of Complexions Contemporary Ballet.
 He has mastered a wide range of dance forms including hip hop, classical, modern, classical ballet, and contemporary ballet.

 He remained the principal dancer at Alvin Ailey American Dance Theater from 1987 to 1994.

 Life and career

 Born in 1968 and raised in Queens, NY, Richardson discovered dance at a block party at the age of 10.
 His grandmother was the choir directress of their church and played piano, while his father was a rhythm and blues musician with the group The Manhattans.
 Richardson auditioned for the High School of the Performing Arts, where he trained in classical ballet technique and modern dance.

 The next year, he auditioned for the Alvin Ailey American Dance Center (1983-1986) and received a full scholarship to study under the tutelage of Walter Raines, Robert Christopher, Denise Jefferson, Penny Frank, and Ronald Brown, and a host of other dance luminaries.
 He also received a merit scholarship to the Internationale Akademie des Tanzes in Köln, Germany (1984-1985) and was the recipient of a Presidential Scholar Award for the Arts (1986) from YoungArts.
 In 1986, he was invited him to become a member of Ailey II.
 Richardson then danced with Alvin Ailey American Dance Theater's main company as a principal dancer from 1987 to 1994 before starting his own company with fellow Ailey dancer, Dwight Rhoden.
 In his eight years with the company, Richardson danced works by José Limón, John Butler, Elisa Monte, Billy Wilson and many others.

 In 1994, Complexions Contemporary Ballet was formed by Desmond Richardson and Dwight Rhoden.
 The company sought to diverge from the hetero-normative Black masculinity of the "Soul" aesthetic that was cultivated in companies such as the Alvin Ailey American Dance Theater.
 The company, rather, produced its own "Post-Soul" aesthetic rooted in Black exploration and individual eccentricity.
 Through Richardson's and Rhoden's direction, Complexions introduced heterogeneity into American concert dance with their emphasis on gender ambivalence and the plurality of race, sexuality, and dance formality.